rdammkoehler/DockerKata/11_change_container_state.md

 etc         media       root        simple.txt  tmp
 ```

-> Note: that your file persisted in the conainer between stops and starts, however the image used to create this container does not contain the changes (installation of vim and the simple.txt file), so additional containers created from that image will not have these things.
+> Note: that your file persisted in the container between stops and starts, however the image used to create this container does not contain the changes (installation of vim and the simple.txt file), so additional containers created from that image will not have these things.
 In the next kata we will demonstrate how to create an image from a container.

 ### Stop the Container